brunosilvapontes/LatLongLocationAPI/README.md

 This API has 3 endpoints:

 ### Request a POST on localhost:3000/location/<TYPE_A_LOCATION_NAME>
-Use header 'content-type' with value 'application/json' on request header;
+Use header 'content-type' with value 'application/json' on request;

+Do not use 'names' as the location name.

 Send the body (JSON) of the request with the following fields: latitude (number), longitude (number) and additionalData (optional JSON object);

 The data will be registered on MongoDB.
 If this location name already exists, the document will be updated.
 In both cases, create or update, the API will return a 201 HTTP code in case of success.

 ### Request a GET on localhost:3000/location/names
-Use header 'apitoken' with value 'internal' on request header;
+Use header 'apitoken' with value 'internal' on request;

 The API will return an array containing all registered location names.

 ### Request a GET on localhost:3000/location/<TYPE_A_LOCATION_NAME>
-Use header 'apitoken' with value 'internal' on request header;
+Use header 'apitoken' with value 'internal' on request;

 The API will return the location data and its distance to another fixed location in km.
 The distance is calculated using the Haversine formula (algorithm reference: https://stackoverflow.com/questions/27928/calculate-distance-between-two-latitude-longitude-points-haversine-formula).
 Latitude/longitude of the fixed location: 52.502931/13.408249.